MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-three.md

+---
+author: Mamaylya
+description: Step 3 in setting up Dynamics 365 Guides, which includes downloading and installing the PC and HoloLens apps. ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online ms.topic: article
+title: Download and install the Dynamics 365 Guides apps (PC and HoloLens) ms.reviewer: v-brycho
+---

-# Setup Step 3: Download and install the Dynamics 365 Guides apps (PC and HoloLens)
+# Dynamics 365 Guides setup Step 3: Download and install the apps (PC and HoloLens)

 >[!NOTE]
 >Before completing the procedures in this step, make sure to see [Step 2: Create a Common Data Service environment and install the Dynamics 365 Guides solution](setup-step-two.md)